-Created in July 2006, the Van Eck Forest Project was developed on the Van Eck Forest in California and became the first emissions reductions project registered and independently certified under rigorous accounting standards adopted by the state of California to help meet its ambitious greenhouse gas reduction goals.
+Additionally, the Van Eck Forest Project, developed on the van Eck California Forest, was the first emissions reductions project registered and independently certified under rigorous accounting standards adopted by the State of California to help meet its ambitious greenhouse gas reduction goals.

-VanEck does not sponsor or have any direct involvement with the Van Eck Forest Project.
+VanEck does not sponsor or have any direct involvement with the Fred M. van Eck Forest Foundation.